 Please be aware that Water Rights Licences and Approvals to Construct and Operate Works are subject to specified expiry dates, and terms and conditions relating to the operation of the project and any relevant monitoring and reporting requirements.

 Ground Water Data

 The Water Security Agency maintains a data base of reported wells and test holes throughout the province which is available on-line through an interactive mapping application at https://gis.wsask.ca/.

 Legislation requires that all water well drilling machines operating in the province must be registered annually with the Water Security Agency.
 A listing of all the companies with registered drilling machines is available here.
 The listing contains the company name, address, phone number and the type of drilling rig.

 The application for a permit to conduct a ground water investigation (RG-122), the instructions and application form (RG-103) for a Water Rights Licence and Approval to Construct and Operate Works are available on Permits and Approvals, or from the nearest Water Security Agency office.
 Any inquiries related to the use or availability of ground water and all applications for ground water projects should be submitted to the Water Security Agency head office in Moose Jaw.

 MOOSE JAW SK S6H 7X9

-For general information about the Water Security Agency, or our programs contact any one of our office locations.
+For general information about the Water Security Agency or our programs, please contact any of our office locations.